-Murphy McMillan, shareholder in the Firm's Birmingham office, is a problem solver.
-He currently spends a great deal of his time helping private equity groups acquire distressed commercial real estate loans and real property, and advising clients on steps to create and maximize the value of those acquisitions.
+Murphy McMillan, shareholder in the Firm's Birmingham office, helps clients on myriad issues related to commercial real estate development, financing, acquisition, disposition and leasing transactions, including alternative financing structures, such as public-private partnerships (public incentive financing) and monetization of New Market Tax Credits.
+He currently spends a great deal of his time helping private equity firms and pension funds acquire real estate on their own accounts or through joint ventures.
+Mr. McMillan is also outside general counsel to an international property management firm, which is one of the largest multi-family property managers in the United States.
 Having been a principal in a real estate development firm, Mr. McMillan has a keen understanding of both the legal and business issues with which his clients are faced.
 He helps both private and publicly-traded clients.

-In connection with his work in distressed real estate, Mr. McMillan has advised clients, including a Fortune 1000 life insurance company, on the creation of funds to pursue those opportunities.
+- Advise clients, including a Fortune 1000 life insurance company, on the creation of investment vehicles to pursue acquisition and development opportunities.

-- Assisted a publicly-traded REIT with the largest development transaction in that company's history, a $225 million, 1,000,000 square foot mixed use development, including office, hotel and retail uses.
-Representation included structuring and negotiating public private partnerships to finance $30 million of infrastructure improvements through a $20 million community development district (CDD) bond issue and a $10 million tax increment financing (TIF) reimbursement program.
+- Negotiating public private partnership to finance $30 million of infrastructure improvements for a retail center through a $20 million community development district (CDD) bond issue and a $10 million tax increment financing (TIF) reimbursement program.

-- Assisted a publicly-traded REIT structure and negotiate a public private partnership to fund $20 million of infrastructure improvements for a lifestyle center development.
+- Helped a publicly-traded REIT structure and negotiate a public private partnership to fund $20 million of infrastructure improvements for a lifestyle center development.

 - Assisted publicly-traded REIT in structuring and negotiating public-private partnerships with a municipality and county to finance $20.5 million in infrastructure improvements for a 450,000 square foot retail development.

-Mr. McMillan's work in the public-private partnership arena has also lead him into assisting clients in structuring financing for and development of infrastructure and health care projects.
+Mr. McMillan's work in the public-private partnership arena has also lead him into assisting clients in structuring financing for and development of health care projects.

 Mr. McMillan frequently writes and speaks, nationally and locally, on a number of topics related to his practice, including: